archana-o/sql-product-analytics/notes/saas_schema.md

 Purpose      : Stores user-level information, including their company, signup details, plan, and activity status.
 Pk           : user_id
 Fk           : account_id

+---------------------Column dictionary for the top 6 most important tables---------------------------------------------------

+1. Accounts:

+account_id	               : Unique identifier of the customer account name	                   : Name of the customer/account account_type	           : Type of customer account industry	               : Industry of the customer employee_count	           : Number of employees/users associated with the account country	                   : Country of the customer account signup_date	               : Date when the account signed up acquisition_channel	       : Channel through which the account was acquired

+2. Users :

+user_id	                   : Unique identifier for each user email	                   : User's email address company_name	           : Name of the company associated with the user signup_date	               : Date when the user signed up signup_source	           : Channel through which the user signed up plan_type	               : Plan associated with the user is_active	               : Indicates whether the user is currently active (1) or inactive (0) last_login_date	           : Date of the user's most recent login account_id	               : Identifier of the account/company the user belongs to; FK to accounts

+3. subscription

+subscription_id	           : Unique identifier for each subscription user_id	                   : User associated with the subscription; account_id	               : Customer account associated with the subscription plan	                   : Name of the subscription plan start_date	               : Date the subscription period started end_date	               : Date the subscription period ended, if applicable mrr	                       : Monthly recurring revenue associated with the subscription status	                   : Current subscription status cancelled_at	           : Date/time when the subscription was cancelled cancellation_reason	       : Reason for subscription cancellation

+4. subscription_events

+event_id	               : Unique ID of the subscription event subscription_id	           : Subscription affected by the event user_id	                   : User associated with the subscription event event_type	               : Type of change/action that happened event_time	               : When the event happened
+from_plan	               : Previous plan before the change;	NULL for a new subscription to_plan	                   : New plan after the change mrr_delta	               : Change in monthly recurring revenue caused by the event account_id	               : Customer account associated with the subscription actor_user_id	           : User who triggered the subscription change seats_delta	               : Change in the number of seats caused by the event

+5. plans

+plan_id	                   : Unique identifier for each plan/pricing configuration
+plan_name	               : Name of the subscription plan monthly_price	           : Price charged per month for that plan seat_limit	               : Maximum number of seats/users allowed under the plan billing_interval	       : How often the customer is billed

+6. features

+feature_id	              : Unique identifier for each product feature feature_name	          : Name of the feature	Dashboard category	              : Category/group the feature belongs to release_date              : Date the feature was released

+7. payment_attempts

+attempt_id	             : Unique ID of each payment attempt invoice_id	             : Invoice for which the payment was attempted user_id	                 : User associated with the payment subscription_id	         : Subscription associated with the payment amount	                 : Amount attempted to be charged status	                 : Result of the payment attempt failure_reason	         : Reason the payment failed attempt_number	         : Number of the retry attempt attempted_at	         : Date/time of the payment attempt account_id	             : Customer account associated with the payment

+---------------------Data quality findings----------------------------------

+1. subscriptions contains inconsistent capitalization and naming such as pro, Pro, and enterprise.
+Queries should normalize plan names using LOWER()

+2. Many subscription rows have NULL cancellation_reason; this is expected for subscriptions that have not been cancelled, but cancellation records should be checked for missing reasons.

+3. Some events reference users that do not exist in the users table

+--------------1.
+Active paying Accounts

+SELECT

+        COUNT(DISTINCT account_id) AS active_paying_accounts
+  FROM saas.subscriptions
+  WHERE status = 'active'
+  AND LOWER(plan) <> 'free';

+-----2.
+Breakdown of accounts by plan

+select
+        lower(plan),
+		count(distinct account_id) as account_count
+	from saas.Subscription
+	group by lower(plan)

+----3.
+Ten subscription events chronologically

+select
+       *
+	from saas.subscription_events
+	order by event_time asc
+	limit 10